musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 - You can access the workspace in Azure AI Studio.

 <img src="../assets/img/resources.jpg"/>

-At this point, GloboRealty has a secure and production ready Azure ML environment.
+At this point, you have a foundational ML platform.
 Next, we’ll move to data acquisition, where we’ll connect to Snowflake and ingest house price data into Blob Storage as the raw/bronze dataset.

 ### Data Acquistion